LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

     4. the plasma-wetted part of the target must consist of at least two (2) wall elements.

-In ITER case all the conditions are satisfied except the second.
-In which we have to have closed polygons for the targets.
+In ITER case all the conditions are satisfied except the second, in which we have to have closed polygons for the targets.

 Select the **middle mouse** to connect points and connect the points as shown